GannettDigital/api-docs/source/includes/_search_campaign_metrics.md

 Use GET to retrieve information for the Search Activity report for a given advertiser.

-The data returned will include impressions, leads, clicks, calls, web_events, emails, and spend values organized by campaign and campaign_cycle.
+The data returned will include impressions, leads, clicks, calls, qualified_web_events, web_events, emails, and spend values organized by campaign and campaign_cycle.

 ### Parameters